It’s dark outside. Families are putting up Christmas lights early to offset the gloom.

 But because of travel guidelines, Bolívar-Cervoni, a 29-year-old Web marketing and data analyst, is stuck alone in his Arlington, Va., condo.
 Trying to re-create the holiday fun that has been a staple of his life, he put his holiday lights up in mid-November.

 Many of his decorations remind him of his family and childhood.
-There’s the artificial Christmas tree his aunt, Kerry, gave him when he moved to the United States in 2009.
-There are the 18 ornaments his late uncle, Joe, obtained while working for the U.S. Secret Service that have been passed through his family.
+There’s the artificial Christmas tree his aunt Kerry gave him when he moved to the United States in 2009.
+There are the 18 ornaments his late uncle Joe obtained while working for the U.S. Secret Service that have been passed through his family.

 Now, Bolívar-Cervoni is starting a new tradition.
 He said he’s converting to Judaism, and while he still plans to celebrate his family’s long-standing Christmas rituals, he’s also lighting a blue menorah he got in Israel for Hanukkah.